omnetpp/omnetpp.org/downloads/ChSim.md

 written to a file or processed in own simulation modules.
 The simulator includes several mobility and channel models.

-Chsim has been superceded by MiXiM, and eventually, INET Framework.
+Chsim has been superseded by MiXiM, and eventually, INET Framework.